alikerr/grex-docs/content/english/software/cern-vmfs.md

 title: "CVMFS and the Alliance software stack"
 description: "Everything you need to know before using the theme."
 categories: ["Software"]
-#tags: ["Configuration"]
+tags: ["CernVMFS", "Containers"]
 ---

-## Cern VMFS on Grex
+## CC CernVMFS on Grex
 ---

-[CVMFS or CernVM](https://cernvm.cern.ch/portal/filesystem) stands for CernVM File System.
+[CVMFS or CernVM FS](https://cernvm.cern.ch/portal/filesystem) stands for CernVM File System.
 It provides a scalable, reliable and low-maintenance software distribution service.
-It was developed to assist High Energy Physics (HEP) collaborations to deploy software on the worldwide-distributed computing infrastructure used to run data processing applications.
+CVMFS was originally developed to assist High Energy Physics (HEP) collaborations to deploy software on the worldwide-distributed computing infrastructure used to run data processing applications.
+Since then it has been used as a a generic way of distributing software.
 Presently, we use CernVMFS (CVMFS) to provide the Alliance's (or Compute Canada's) software stack.
-We plan to add more publically available CVMFS software repositories such as the one from [OpenScienceGrid](https://opensciencegrid.org/ "OpenScienceGrid"), in the near future.
-Note that we can only "pull" software from these repositories.
-To actually add or change software, datasets, ... etc., the respective organizations controlling CVMFS repositories should be contacted directly.
+Through the Alliance CVMVS servers, several other publically available CVMFS software repositories are available as well.
+The examples are a Singularity/Apptainer repository from [OpenScienceGrid](https://opensciencegrid.org/ "OpenScienceGrid"), Extreme-Scale Scientific Software Stack [E4S](https://e4s-project.github.io/), and a Genomics software colection (GenPipes/MUGQIC) from [C3G](https://computationalgenomics.ca/).
+Note that we can only "pull" the software from these repositories.
+To actually add or change software, datasets, etc., or receive support, the respective organizations controlling these CVMFS repositories should be contacted directly.

-Access to the CVMFS should be transparent to the Grex users: no action is needed other than loading a software module or setting a path.
+Access to the software and data distributed via CVMFS should be transparent to the Grex users: no action is needed other than loading a software module or setting a path.
+However, for accessing the Compute Canada software stack, a module should always be loaded to switch between software environments.

-Grex does not have a local CVMFS stratum server.
+Grex does not have a local CVMFS "stratum" (that is, a replica server).
 All we do is to cache the software items as they get requested.
-Thus, there can be a delay associated with pulling a software item from **Stratum 1 (Replica Server)** for the first time.
+Thus, there can be a delay associated with pulling a software item for the first time, from the Alliance's Stratum 1 (Replica Servers) located at the National HPC sites.
 It usually does not matter for serial programs but parallel codes, that rely on simultaneous process spawning across many nodes, might cause timeout errors.
-Thus, it is probably a good idea to first access the codes in a small interactive job to warm up the Grex's local CVMFS cache.
+Thus, it could be useful to first access the codes in a small interactive job, or on a login node, to warm up Grex's local CVMFS cache.

 ## The Alliance's software stack
 ---

-The main reason for having CVMFS supported on Grex is to provide Grex users with the software environment as similar as possible with the environment existing on national Alliance's HPC machines.
+The main reason for having CVMFS supported on Grex is to provide Grex users with the software environment as similar as possible with the environment existing on National Alliance's HPC machines.
 On Grex, the module tree from Compute Canada software stack is not set as default, but has to be loaded with the following commands:

 {{< highlight bash >}}
 module purge
 module load CCEnv
+module load arch/avx512
+module load StdEnv/2023
 {{< /highlight >}}

-After the above command, use **module spider** to search for any software that might be available in the CC software stack.
-Note that "default" environments (the _StdEnv_ and _nixpkgs_ modules of the CC stack) are not loaded automatically, unlike on Compute Canada general purpose (GP) clusters.
-Therefore, it is a good practice to load these modules right away after the CCEnv.
-The example below loads the Nix package layer that forms the base layer of CC software stack, and then one of the "standard environments", in this case based on Intel 2018 and GCC 7.3 compilers, MKL and OpenMPI.
+After the above commands, use **module spider** to search for any software that might be available in the CC software stack.

+Note that "default" environments (the _StdEnv_ and _arch_ modules of the CC stack) are not loaded automatically, unlike on CC / Alliance general purpose (GP) HPC machines.
+Therefore, it is a good practice to load these modules right away after the _CCEnv_ module.
-There is more than one StdEnv version to choose from.

-{{< highlight bash >}}
-module load nixpkgs/16.09
-module load StdEnv/2018.3
-{{< /highlight >}}
+There is more than one _StdEnv_ version to choose from.
+The example above is for the current StdEnv/2023 .
+Each ["Standard Environment"](https://docs.alliancecan.ca/wiki/Standard_software_environments) of the ComputeCanada software stack provides an "OS Compatibility Layer" in form of _gentoo_ or _nixpkgs_ base OS packages, and a set version of Core GCC compilers and GCC and Intel toolchains.

-Note that there are several CPU architectures in the CC software stack.
+There is more than one CPU architecture (as set by the __arch__ modules) in the CC software stack.
 They differ in the CPU instruction set used by the compilers, to generate the binary code.
-The default for legacy systems like Grex is the lowest SSE3 architectures _arch/sse3_.
-It ensures that there is no failure on the legacy Grex nodes (which are of NEHALEM, SSE4.2 architecture) due to more recent instructions like AVX, AVX2 and AVX512 that were added by Intel afterwards.

-For running on Contributed Nodes, that may be of much newer CPU generation, it is better to use the _arch/avx512_ module and setting RSNT_ARCH=avx512 environment variable in the job scripts.
+Most of Grex would now use _arch/avx512_ .
+There are some of the GPU nodes on Grex that are of the AMD Rome and Milan architecture, and require _arch/avx2_ .
+AVX2 and AVX512 are also used on the majority of the Alliance HPC machines.

+> Note that AMD Genoa CPUs on Grex provide a larger subset of the AVX512 instructions than Intel Cascade Lake CPUs.
+Using _-xHost_ or _-march=native_ may generate a different code when ran on AMD or Intel compute nodes!

-Some of the software items on CC software stack might assume certain environment variables set that are not present on Grex; one example is SLURM_TMPDIR.
+Some of software items on CC software stack might assume certain environment variables set that are not present on Grex; one example is SLURM_TMPDIR.
 In case your script fails for this reason, the following line could be added to the job script:

 {{< highlight bash >}}
 export SLURM_TMPDIR=$TMPDIR